Renovating Design Trends in Los Angeles

 (Above) Sweeten renovators Amy and Kevin’s Westchester home in LA

 Mudrooms are still going strong

 Although some trend forecasters suggest the demise of these transitional spaces for hanging coats and dropping gear, Jeanne said not so in LA.
 “Especially with the pandemic,” she said, “There’s a desire for bigger mudrooms.
-It’s a like a decontamination area—coming into the home, taking off all your grimy stuff.”
-Typical layouts include hanging storage behind doors, cubbies, benches for putting on shoes or boots.
+It’s like a decontamination area—coming into the home, taking off all your grimy stuff.”
+Typical layouts include hanging storage behind doors, cubbies, and benches for putting on shoes or boots.
 Some incorporate pet stations.

 There’s an uptick in requests for libraries

 “It’s a very popular room right now,” said Sweeten contractor Trevor.
 “It’s only going to get more popular.
 I’ve had three customers recently tell me they want libraries—real traditional, with everything built in.”